Probing soft signals of gravitational-wave memory with space-based interferometers: Memory of compact binaries

-We consider first the quadrupole waveform of a Newtonian hyperbolic encounter.
+We first consider the 0PN quadrupole waveform of a Newtonian hyperbolic encounter.
 The orbit of $\mathbf{x}(t)$ is taken to be a Keplerian orbit with semi-major axis $a$ and eccentricity $e$.
 Correspondingly, $b=a\sqrt{e^2-1}$, $v_0=\sqrt{M/a}$; so $e=\sqrt{1+(b/M)^2v_0^4}$, $a=M/v_0^2$.
 This approximation is reasonable if the incident velocity $v_0$ (for a given impact parameter $b$) is neither too large nor too small, since in the former case the conservative PN corrections become important, while in the latter case the gravitational radiation reaction matters.\footnote{For example, a Keplerian parabolic orbit produces only null displacement memory~\cite{Favata_2011}.
 However, when gravitational radiation reaction is included, a final state with vanishing relative velocity arises from nonzero initial relative velocity, leading to nonzero ordinary displacement memory.} The quadrupole moment in the CM frame is given by $M_{ij}=\nu M x_ix_j$, where $M=m_1+m_2$ is the total mass and $\nu=m_1m_2/M^2 \in (0,1/4]$ is the symmetric mass ratio.

-We choose a source frame in which the orbital angular momentum aligns with the $Z$-axis, with the periastron on the $X$ axis; we also shift the time coordinate such that $t=0$ corresponds to the periastron crossing.
-With this choice, only $h_{2,\pm 2}$ and $h_{2,0}$ are non-vanishing.
-Using the eccentric-anomaly parameterization of the hyperbolic orbit (see, e.g., \cite{Cheng:2024mgl}) and the integral representation of the Hankel function of the first kind: $H_m^{(1)}(z)=\frac{1}{i\pi}\int_{-\infty}^\infty d\xi\,e^{z\sinh\xi-m\xi}$, the idealized spectrum of the quadrupole waveform can be derived as
+We choose a source frame in which the orbital angular momentum is aligned with the $Z$-axis and the periastron lies on the $X$-axis; the time coordinate is shifted such that $t=0$ corresponds to the periastron crossing.
+With this choice, only $h_{2,\pm 2}$ and $h_{2,0}$ are nonzero.
+Using the eccentric-anomaly parameterization of the hyperbolic orbit (see, e.g., \cite{Cheng:2024mgl}) and the integral representation of the Hankel function of the first kind: $H_m^{(1)}(z)=\int_{-\infty}^\infty \frac{d\xi}{i\pi}e^{z\sinh\xi-m\xi}$, the idealized positive-frequency spectrum of the 0PN waveform can be derived as